slott56/building-skills-oo-design-book/source/craps/craps_game.rst

     When the point is off, 7 means the game is an immediate winner.
 The Pass Line :class:`Outcome` is a winner, the Don't Pass Line :class:`Outcome` is a loser.
-The next state is the same as this state, and the method should return :literal:`this`.
+The next state is the same as this state, and the method should return :literal:`self`.